Contents

 Whilst the MHA 1983 uses the term “hospital managers”, in NHS Foundation Trusts the trust themselves are defined as the “hospital managers”.
 They have certain statutory duties they must fulfil under the act and some of these duties including patients subject to CTO’s can be delegated by the hospital managers, but in delegating this responsibility they must be satisfied that:

-• patients understand what a CTO means for them and their rights to apply for discharge, and the role of the independent mental health advocacy (IMHA) Service.
+- patients understand what a CTO means to them and their rights to apply for discharge, and the role of the independent mental health advocacy (IMHA) Service.
 This means there should be systems in place for patients to be given information about their rights as soon

 4.3 Modern matrons and service managers within the care groups